[?] Subscribe To The Bookkeeping Blog

 So use the bookkeeping tips on this page and scattered throughout this site to help you persevere and fix your bookkeeping mistakes.

-The purpose of this page is to provide you links as a quick method to locating information on any one of the categories such as accounting, tax or bookkeeping tips.
+The purpose of this chat is to provide you links as a quick method to locating information on any one of the categories such as accounting, tax or bookkeeping tips.

 Sometimes the information is presented in the form of a question because when you are learning something, you don't always know what the questions are.